admiraltyio/admiralty/docs/concepts/authentication.md

 ## Cluster Identity Federation

-Cluster identity federation is available in Admiralty's free Developer tier.
+Cluster identity federation is available in Admiralty Cloud and Admiralty Enterprise.

 :::caution Under Construction
 We're working on documenting how this feature works.
 For now, please check out the [Operator Guide](../operator_guide/authentication.md) on how to use it.